Other Sources of Breastfeeding Support

 National Breastfeeding Helpline 0300 100 0212, 9.30 am - 9.30pm daily.
 Live web chat also available.

-La Leche League GB Helpline 0345 120 2918, 8am - 11pm daily.
-Live webchat and online help forms.
+La Leche League GB Helpline 0345 120 2918.
+Phone help and online help forms

 Association of Breastfeeding Mothers

-NCT Helpline 0300 330 0700, 8am - midnight daily.
+NCT Helpline 0300 330 0700

 General breastfeeding websites

-La Leche League GB - good breastfeeding information aimed at UK families.
+La Leche League GB - good breastfeeding information aimed at UK families

 The Breastfeeding Network - especially good for information on taking medication while breastfeeding (see below)